Pinterest Pixel

 unique values

-The FILTER function ensures that any cell that isn’t empty ("") is included, and then UNIQUE comes into play, ensuring that the result consists solely of non-repetitive values, minus the blank cells.
-This refined list enables cleaner data analysis and presentation, preventing any misleading gaps in your results.
+The FILTER function will make sure that any cell that isn’t empty ("") is included, and then UNIQUE will check that the result consists of non-repetitive values.

 =UNIQUE(A1:D31)